VatsalFuria/Keeps/README.md

 The app currently includes the core local-first product journal flow:

 - Add, edit, and delete products
-- Search products from the home screen
+- Search products from the home screen (in-memory filter by name/brand/category/status)
 - Timeline for purchases and events
 - Event types including repairs, observations, and custom entries
-- Product journal and end-of-life flow
+- Product journal and end-of-life reflection flow
-- Warranty tracking with local reminder notifications
+- Warranty tracking with local, battery-friendly reminder notifications
-- Photos and attachments saved locally
+- Photos saved locally and attached to events
 - Settings for reminder schedule
-- Export to JSON and Markdown
+- Export to Markdown (per product) and JSON (full library)
 - Fully local/offline data storage with SQLite via Drift

 ## Features